EN

 Run your global workforce in Poland with Rippling

-With Rippling, you can manage HR, IT, and Finance in one unified system—and automate your global compliance work.
-See Rippling.
+With Rippling, you can onboard employees and contractors in Poland in just 90 seconds.
+Generate NDAs, offer letters, and any other documents you need, then easily send them out for e-signature.
+With Rippling you can manage HR, IT, and Finance in one unified system—and automate your global compliance work.

 Rippling and its affiliates do not provide tax, accounting, or legal advice.
-This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for tax, legal, or accounting advice.
-You should consult your own tax, legal, and accounting advisors before engaging in any related activities or transactions.
+This material has been prepared for informational purposes only, and is not intended to provide or be relied on for tax, accounting, or legal advice.
+You should consult your own tax, accounting, and legal advisors before engaging in any related activities or transactions.

-The Author
+Author